mrdaemon/exosphere/docs/source/reporting.rst

 Below are examples of each output format to help you choose the right one for your needs.

+.. _report-samples:

 .. tabs::

     .. tab:: HTML Report

-        Styled with a clean design, making them ideal for sharing or simply for a more visually appealing overview.
-Usually suitable for printing.
+        Styled with a visually appealing design, entirely self-contained in a single file.
+Suitable for reading or printing.
 Offers an optional quick navigation box to jump between hosts.

+        Recommended for most uses.

         .. figure:: _static/reporting_sample.png
             :alt: Sample HTML Report